-So Zen master should be very strong in one hand [?].
-Without this kind of spirit-truthful spirit to the truth or strong confidence in our mind-pure mind, we cannot practice [1 word: "here"?].
-That is why you have big freedom, you know [laughs].
-You should [1-2 words] to be a Zen monk.
+So Zen master should be very strong on one hand.
+Without this kind of spirit truthful spirit to the truth or strong confidence in our mind-pure mind, we cannot practice [1 word: "here"?].
+That is why you have big freedom [laughs].
+You should [...] to be a Zen monk.
 That is true.
-But we shouldn't mix up usual Zen [2-3 words] with true mark of master.
+But we shouldn't mix up usual Zen [...] with true mark of master.

-I wanted to have new [?] questions [4-6 words].
+I wanted to have new questions [...].
 I continued thanks to ask good question [laughs].
-I am very sorry [?].
-But now is, you know, not much schedule [?] for us, so we give [get?] up.
+I am very sorry.
+But now is not much schedule for us, so we give up.